videoDAC/livepeer-gateway/README.md

 1. Download the latest release of pre-compiled software from [Livepeer's Release Page on Github](https://github.com/livepeer/go-livepeer/releases), under where it says **Assets**:

-- On a Mac, download the `livepeer-darwin-amd64.tar.gz` file of the `livepeer-darwin-arm64.tar.gz` file to the _Downloads_ folder
+- On a Mac, download the `livepeer-darwin-amd64.tar.gz` file or the `livepeer-darwin-arm64.tar.gz` file to the _Downloads_ folder

-- On Linux, download the `livepeer-linux-amd64.tar.gz` file
+- On Linux x86-64, download the `livepeer-linux-amd64.tar.gz` file, or on Linux aarch64, download the `livepeer-linux-arm64.tar.gz` file.

 2. Unzip the file:

 - On Mac, simply open the file, and it will extract to the folder containing the file (_Downloads_).

-- On Linux, open the `livepeer-linux-amd64.tar.gz` file then click "Extract", and extract it to "Home".
+- On Linux, open the `livepeer-linux-amd64.tar.gz` or `livepeer-linux-arm64.tar.gz` file then click "Extract", and extract it to "Home".

-3. Open `Terminal`, and navigate to the folder containing the `livepeer` binary:
+3. Open `Terminal`, and navigate to the folder containing the `livepeer` binaries:

 - On Mac, run `cd Downloads/livepeer-darwin-amd64` or `cd Downloads/livepeer-darwin-arm64`

-- On Linux, run `cd livepeer-linux-amd64`
+- On Linux, run `cd livepeer-linux-amd64` or `cd livepeer-linux-arm64`

 4. Run `./livepeer -gateway`